priya-gitTest/Python-Packaging-with-Pixi/episodes/project_structure.md

 def greet_sad():
     return "Oh no… I’m feeling a bit down today. 😢"
 ```
-Ultimately, Our project structure should look like this :
+Ultimately, our project structure should look like this :
 ```
 greet_me/
 ├── LICENSE